krampadance/wiki-scrape/README.md

 1. In a terminal run: `docker compose up --build`
-2. Open a new terminal and run: `docker exec -it wiki_scrape bash`
-    a.
-You will be in app folder and you can execute: `python src/main.py` or `poetry run python src/main.py`
+2. Open a new terminal and run: `docker exec -it wiki_scrape bash` ⋅⋅1.
+You will be in app folder and you can execute: `python src/main.py` or `poetry run python src/main.py` ⋅⋅2.
-    b.
 The file will be in `data/` folder since is mounted to a volume in the docker container.

 Example Output
 ```bash